Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 00:54 So maybe we'll try that next week.

-01:02 Oh, OK.
-And Michael even said to keep that quiet.
+01:02 And Michael even said to keep that quiet.

 01:09 I think, you know, reaching more people, letting them participate is great.

-01:21 If you wait till the end of the show, we've got some extras that we're going to talk about.
+01:20 If you wait until the end of the show, we've got some extras that we're going to talk about

-01:33 This is this actually might make you want to drink this whiskey.
+01:32 This actually might make you want to drink this whiskey, micro whiskey in particular.

-01:39 As some people say, web service gateway interface.
+01:39 As some people say it, web service gateway interface.

 01:45 I don't know what the relationship of ASCII, the async gateway interface.